ibm-cloud-docs/powervs-vpc/connect-client-vpn.md

 After the VPN server cloud resources are deployed, set up the OpenVPN client on devices that will access your landing zone.

-1. Download the OpenVPN profile from the VPN server
+1. Download the OpenVPN profile from the VPN server using one of the following methods:

     - By using the {{site.data.keyword.cloud_notm}} console:
         1. Click the **Navigation menu** icon ![Navigation menu icon](../icons/icon_hamburger.svg "Menu"), and then click **VPC Infrastructure** > **VPNs** in the **Network** section to open the VPNs for VPC page.
         1. Click the **Client-to-site servers** tab and select the client-to-site VPN server that you created.
         1. Click the **Clients** tab.
 Then, click **Download client profile**.

-      Or

     - By using the {{site.data.keyword.cloud_notm}} CLI: